rrrrrrockpang/llm-chi/README.md

 ### Contact

 I'm looking forward to understanding this line of work beyond CHI.
-If you are interested in chatting or collaborating, please don't hesitate to contact: [Rock Yuren Pang](https://homes.cs.washington.edu/~ypang2/) \<ypang2@cs.washington.edu>
+If you have feedback for our paper, or are interested in chatting or collaborating, please don't hesitate to contact: [Rock Yuren Pang](https://homes.cs.washington.edu/~ypang2/) \<ypang2@cs.washington.edu>